Eric Lenneberg

 Eric Heinz Lenneberg (19 September 1921 – 31 May 1975) was a linguist and neurologist who pioneered ideas on language acquisition and cognitive psychology, particularly in terms of the concept of innateness.

 Life and career

 He was born in Düsseldorf, Germany.
 Ethnically Jewish, he left Nazi Germany because of rising Nazi persecution.
 He initially fled to Brazil with his family and then to the United States where he attended the University of Chicago and Harvard University.
 A professor of psychology and neurobiology, he taught at the Harvard Medical School, the University of Michigan in Ann Arbor and Cornell University and Medical School.

 Lenneberg's 1964 paper "The Capacity of Language Acquisition," originally published in 1960, sets forth seminal arguments about the human-specific biological capacity for language, which were then being developed in his research and discussions with George A. Miller, Noam Chomsky, and others at Harvard and MIT, and popularized by Steven Pinker in his book, The Language Instinct.
-He presents four arguments for biological innateness of psychological capacities, parallel to arguments in biology for the innateness of physical traits:
+He presents four arguments for the biological innateness of psychological capacities, parallel to arguments in biology for the innateness of physical traits: